junior-devleague/cyber-security/homework/mod-0-blog-on-cyber-security-article.md

 ### Your paper should be:
 - 3-5 minutes long
-- Free of gramatical erros
+- Free of gramatical errors
 - Have spaces between paragraphs
-- Include an introduction, topic sentences and conculsion as well as paragraphs with spaces between them
+- Include an introduction, topic sentences and conculsion as well as paragraphs with spaces between them.
-- Make sure to write it as though you were explaining it to your grandma who knows nothing about computers
+- Make sure to write it as though you were explaining it to your grandma who knows nothing about computers.

 ### Resources
 https://isc.sans.edu/newssummary.html